-This area of the curriculum includes Drama, Art and Music.
+This area of the curriculum includes drama, art and music.

 Muiredge has a choir for pupils from Primary 6/7, which is run by our specialist music teacher, Graeme Barclay (Beat Buddies).
-We also have a P1-3 choir who rehearse weekly at playtimes and a P4/5 choir after school club.

 If children show an interest or special aptitude we can offer some music tuition, provided by specialist tutors.
-At present our instrumental tuition includes violin, cello, double bass and Our pupils demonstrate their confidence as individuals and success as learners, through the many performances that occur throughout the year.
+At present our instrumental tuition includes violin, cello, double bass and woodwind.

+Our pupils demonstrate their confidence as individuals and success as learners, through the many performances that occur throughout the year.

 Art and design is taught throughout the school from P1 - P7.
 The results of this work can be seen around the school within our many displays.
 We value our pupils' art work.
 Children are provided with a range of opportunities and experiences to develop art skills.
 Through art and design, pupils also have opportunities to be creative and to experience inspiration and enjoyment.
 They can explore a wide range of two- and three-dimensional media and technologies through practical activities, and create, express, and communicate ideas.

 Drama is also taught throughout the school and develops a range of skills which include language and movement, performance skills and working collaboratively.

-Health and Wellbeing We have an important role to play in promoting the health and wellbeing of children and young people and of all of those in the educational communities to which they belong.
+Health and Wellbeing

+We have an important role to play in promoting the health and wellbeing of children and young people and of all of those in the educational communities to which they belong.

 Learning in health and wellbeing ensures that children and young people develop the knowledge and understanding, skills, capabilities and attributes which they need for mental, emotional, social and physical wellbeing now and in the future.
-Learning through health and wellbeing enables children and young people to: - Make informed decisions in order to improve their mental, emotional, social and physical wellbeing - Experience challenge and enjoyment - · Experience positive aspects of healthy living and activity for themselves - Apply their mental, emotional, social and physical skills to pursue a healthy lifestyle - Make a successful move to the next stage of education or work - Establish a pattern of health and wellbeing which will be sustained into adult life, and which will help to promote the health and wellbeing of the next generation of Scottish children.
+Learning through health and wellbeing enables children and young people to:

+- Make informed decisions in order to improve their mental, emotional, social and physical wellbeing - Experience challenge and enjoyment - Experience positive aspects of healthy living and activity for themselves - Apply their mental, emotional, social and physical skills to pursue a healthy lifestyle - Make a successful move to the next stage of education or work - Establish a pattern of health and wellbeing which will be sustained into adult life, and which will help to promote the health and wellbeing of the next generation of Scottish children.

 In Muiredge we aim to ensure that children feel happy, safe, respected included and supported in the school environment and that all staff are proactive in promoting positive behaviour in the classroom, playground and the wider school community.
 We encourage our pupils to be responsible for their own behaviour.